Tiger4Code/Terraform-with-Custom-Targets/README.md

 ```

 ### 4. Workflow Explanation
 - plan: This command will show you a preview of the changes to be made to the resources specified in the files listed in target.txt.
-If "y" is passed, the plan will be automatically approved for the next step.
 - apply: This command applies the changes defined in the files listed in target.txt.
 If "y" is passed, the apply will be automatically approved.
 - destroy: This command will destroy the resources defined in the files listed in target.txt.
 If "y" is passed, the destruction will be automatically approved.